ballerina-platform/ballerina-spec/project/project-spec.md

 Ballerina also allows you to create modules with a predefined set of templates which will help you to scaffold your project quickly.

-## Create modules from predefined templates {#create-modules-from-predefined-templates}
+## Create modules from predefined templates

 You can use a ballerina add tool to quickly create a purposeful module.
 Let's look at an example command.